magic2345/DnD-Lightseeker/Obsidian/Lightseeker/05 Worldbuilding/Eldritch/Tharract.md

 The Hunger
 The Empty

-- An eldritch being in the form of a squid with limitless tentacles.
+- Takes the form of a squid with countless tentacles.
+- His mouth is an unending black hole.